Welcome, Guest. Please login or register.

 Printers really depend on what you are print.
 If you are just making regular photographic prints Costco does a good job and are very price competitive.
 Camera Canada has both a regular print lab and a pro lab with a few more print options than Costco.
 If you are wanting giclee prints I'd highly recommend Derek Copper at Reproducing Art http://www.reproducingart.ca/printing/.
 There are lots of other places to have printing done though.

-The internet is a great resource and a google search will usually turn up loads of places to investigate.
+The internet is a great resource and a google replacement will usually turn up loads of places to investigate.

 Cheers,